ITNaveen/argocd-NT/basic/app.create.md

 # creating app using UI -

-- application - new_app - manual_sync
-- now we need to connect repo - setting - repo - connect using https - then git repo url we need git username and PAT.
+- we need to connect repo - setting - repo - connect -  using https - then git repo url we need git username and PAT.
 - now if i do - kubectl get secrets -n argocd, then i see repo secret and thats based on our new repo.
-- lets check whats in this scret - kubectl get secret repo-2421535171 -n argocd -o json to see if thats the same repo - kubectl get secret repo-2421535171 -n argocd -o json | jq .data.url -r | base64 -d (my repo will be visible)
+- kubectl get secrets -n argocd | grep argocd-repo

 # now create an app -
 - solar-system-app-1 - manual sync - select repo - then add path like here "solar-system" , so ./solar-system